 In 1999 the Festival grew with the addition of some non-film events such as a rock climbing competition and slide shows, and total attendance increased to 3,000.
 In 2000 the Festival grew significantly to total attendance of over 6,400, and in the year 2001 to 8,000 viewers.
 The Festival continued to add more shows at its main venue (Centennial Theatre in North Vancouver) and at new venues (North Vancouver Public Library, Pacific Cinematheque, MacMillan Space Centre, Ridge Theatre).
 With the additional shows the diversity of the programming was also enhanced, providing more films and presenters with topics on environmental issues, mountain culture, and adventure travel.

 New events were created, including the VIMFF Best of the Fest Tour and the VIMFF Fall Speaker Series.
-The Best of the Fest Tour has been expanding steadily each year, and currently visits more than 30 communities across Canada.
-VIMFF introduced the Fall Speaker Series in 2008, designed as a mini-festival based in North Vancouver, featuring selected speakers, films and film previews.
+The Best of the Fest Tour has been expanding steadily each year, and currently visits more than 50 communities across Canada and around the world.
+VIMFF introduced the Fall Series in 2008, designed as a mini-festival based in North Vancouver, featuring selected speakers, films and film previews.
 The event was a success, and second and third editions were offered in 2009 and 2010.
-The Fall Speaker series now runs in November with several different shows at the Centennial Theatre in North Vancouver with guest speakers and films, with an audience of about 1,500 viewers each year.
+The Fall Series now runs in November with several different shows at the Centennial Theatre in North Vancouver with guest speakers and films, with an audience of over 4000 viewers each year.

 Since 1998, VIMFF has evolved from a three-day event at one venue with an audience of 1,700 to a 10-day event in North Vancouver and Vancouver in 7 venues with live presentations, films, photography, live music, and international film and photo competitions.
-Additionally, VIMFF now travels to about 30 communities with the Best of the Fest Tour, and runs additional shows at the Fall Speaker Series in North Vancouver.
-The combined Festival events now attract more than 20,000 viewers each year in North Vancouver, Greater Vancouver and the rest of Canada.
+Additionally, VIMFF now travels to about 50 communities with the Best of the Fest Tour, and runs additional shows at the Fall Series in North Vancouver.
+The combined Festival events now attract more than 15, 000 viewers locally, and over 8,000 around the world.
 VIMFF is unique to North Vancouver, British Columbia and Canada, with the Banff Mountain Film Festival being the only other festival in Canada comparable in size and reputation.